 Andrew Davis

 Andrew Davis graduated from the University of South Carolina in 2012, with his bachelor’s degree in history.
-After completing a video and editing internship at SCETV’s Columbia location, he now serves as a Production Manager for scetv.org and KnowItAll.org.
-Andrew has been at ETV since 2017, and is able combine his passion for history with video production skills to create digital content for KnowItAll.org.
+He started his career in a video editing internship at SCETV’s Columbia location, and now serves as the Digital Content Specialist for scetv.org and KnowItAll.org.
+Andrew has been at ETV since 2017, and is able combine his passion for history with video production skills to create digital content for the Digital team.

 Stories